adam-rumpf/mac2312-fa2021/README.md

-# mac2312-fa2021
-Course materials for Florida Poly MAC 2312 (Analytical Geometry and Calculus 2), Fall 2021.
+# MAC 2312: Analytic Geometry and Calculus II
+## Fall Semester 2021

+**Instructor:** Adam Rumpf, Ph.D.

+This repository contains selected programs used in class during my Fall 2021 section(s) of MAC 2312.
+Please feel free to download, use, and modify them in any way you like!